A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 3. Attend a glassblowing demonstration

 Murano is an island known for glassmaking with unmatched craftsmanship, it’s famous for glass factories, and you will find quite a number of them there.
-There are usually many tour groups, and you can join one for a small fee.
+There are usually many tour groups, and you can join one for a small fee during your two days in Venice itinerary.

 You need to witness a glassblowing session to appreciate the amount of heat and skill that goes into the process of making glass.